Dechode/Godot-Advanced-Vehicle/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.
 This project also contains models and textures owned by their authors.
 See links below for exact licenses.

+Engine sound sample found in /sounds folder is made with enginesound, available from https://github.com/DasEtwas/enginesound.
+The sound sample itself is licensed under cc0.

 ## Acknowledgments

 * [Kenney car kit](https://www.kenney.nl/assets/car-kit)